-ITEMS TO BE INSPECTED INSPECTION TO PERFORM Tires Check tire pressure and condition. - Front: MIN 69 kPa (.7 bar), LOADED 83 kPa (.8 bar) - Rear: MIN 83 kPa (.8 bar), LOADED 152 kPa (1.5 bar) Wheels Check wheels for damage and for abnormal play, and check lug nuts are tightened.
+ITEMS TO BE INSPECTED INSPECTION TO PERFORM Tires Check tire pressure and condition.
+Refer to vehicle label or SPECIFICATIONS in this guide.
+Wheels Check wheels for damage and for abnormal play; check lug nuts are tightened.
 Radiator Check cleanliness of the radiator.
-Front grill kit Slightly push on top of front left inner fender and inspect front grill kit for cleanliness.
+Front grills Inspect front grills for cleanliness (slightly push on top of front left inner fender).
 Engine oil Check engine oil level.
 Coolant Check coolant level.
 Engine air filter Inspect the engine air filter.
 CVT air filter Inspect the CVT air filter (when vehicle is used in severe riding conditions).
-Drive shaft boots Cargo and load Cargo Load: If you transport a cargo, respect the maximum load capacity of 272 kg (600 lb).
+Drive shaft boots Check drive shaft boots and protectors condition.
+Cargo and load Cargo Load: If you transport a cargo, respect the maximum load capacity of 272 kg (600 lb).
 Ensure cargo is properly secured to the rear cargo box.
 Vehicle Load: Ensure that total load on the vehicle (including operator, passenger, cargo, tongue weight and added accessories) does not exceed 363 kg (800 lb).
-If you are pulling a trailer or another equipment: - Check hitch and trailer ball condition. - Respect the tongue capacity and towing capacity. - Ensure trailer is properly secured to hitch.
+If you are pulling a trailer or another equipment: Check hitch and trailer ball condition.
+Respect the tongue capacity and towing capacity.
+Ensure trailer is properly secured to hitch.

-ITEMS TO BE INSPECTED INSPECTION TO PERFORM ~ December Check if the cargo box is properly latched.
+ITEMS TO BE INSPECTED INSPECTION TO PERFORM Deer eerre hev Check if the cargo box is properly latched.
 Rear cargo box Check if both tail gates are properly latched.
 Chassis and suspension Check underneath vehicle for any debris on chassis or suspension and clean them properly.